What is Backlight Bleed and How Can You Fix It?

 If you’re concerned that you have backlight bleeding or want to figure out how to know for sure, there are a few ways to test your monitor to check.

-The easiest way is to turn your brightness down or turn your screen completely off.
 Look at the edges of the screen – do you see illumination coming through, or do you see clouds of light at the bottom and top of the screen?
-If yes, you probably have a backlight bleed.

 Backlight Bleed vs. IPS Glow

 IPS glow also occurs in in-plane switching displays and is easily confused with backlight bleed.
-While it looks similar, IPS glow is slightly different.
+While it looks similar, the IPS glow is slightly different.

 IPS glow shows up only in corners, but backlight bleed is visible along the edges of the screen and corners as well.